10 Things to Know About Breast Enhancement Surgery

 This operation will not salvage a bad relationship.
 It would also be unwise to undergo this surgery simply at the request of a boyfriend or spouse.
 Remember that it is you, not he, who will experience the surgery, the recovery, and the long-term results.

 9. Giant implants in petite people look silly and get worse over time.

-Dr. Cook is sure there are many surgeons who will dispute him on this point, but his opinion is based upon long-term experience and patients who have been referred to him because they are dissatisfied with surgical results.
+Dr. Cook is sure many surgeons will dispute him on this point, but his opinion is based on long-term experience and patients who have been referred to him because they are dissatisfied with surgical results.
 The more an implant overwhelms the breast, the more the breast will take on the characteristics of the implant and not natural breast tissue.
 Very large implants will thin out the remaining breast tissue that you have.
 The result can be a thin covering of skin over an unattractive, wrinkled-looking implant.

 10. Please do your homework before you select your surgeon.

 This is an important decision, and you shouldn’t rush into it.
 If you can’t find someone whom you think is compatible with your goals and expectations, it is better to continue your search until you have found a doctor who can work well with you than to rush into an operation that you may regret.

 Visualizing Your Result

 Breast Surgery: 10 Questions

 Breast Surgery: 10 Things to Know About Breast Enhancement

 One thing patients are usually most interested in knowing about when considering breast implants is when it will be safe to exercise again after breast augmentation.
 It’s important to follow aftercare instructions to have as smooth a recovery as possible and ensure...